Aakasha01Agarwal/ML-PIpeline/README.md

 2) Also splitted the data into train and test dataset for further use.
 3) Everything is done in try-catch block using my Custom Exception Handler.

+## Phase 4

+1) Implemented the data_transformer.py file for doing cleaning operations on the data and make it in a format that is ready-to-use for machine learning algorithms.
+2)